PhysiCell-Tools/python-loader/man/TUTORIAL_commandline.md

 ### &#x2728; pcdl\_get\_conc\_df

-Generate a dataframe [csv](https://en.wikipedia.org/wiki/Comma-separated_values) file that lists one voxel per row, all substarte concentrations.
+Generate a dataframe [csv](https://en.wikipedia.org/wiki/Comma-separated_values) file that lists one voxel per row, all substrate concentrations.

-In the example below the generated csv contains:
+In the example below, the generated csv contains:
-+ all substarte concentration values over the whole timeseries.
++ all substrate concentration values over the whole time series.
-+ all substarte that within this particular time step have more than 2 different concentration values.
++ all substrate that within this particular time step have more than 2 different concentration values.

 ```bash
 pcdl_get_conc_df output